cultureandempire/cultureandempire.github.io/cande.md

 A MIM attack takes advantage of the fact that even if we can create secure keys, we need some way to exchange them.
 It's like me sending the key to my house in the mail to a person coming to stay.
 An attacker can open the mail, take out my key, substitute his, with a letter containing a fake address.
 The poor visitor will come to the wrong house, enter, and know nothing.
 Meanwhile the attacker can enter my house, pretending to be the visitor.

 The industry's answer to MIM attacks is something called "public key infrastructure" or PKI, which means we give our keys to someone we can trust to hold them.
-There are about 50 such trusted "certificate authorities", or CAs, and their public keys are embedded in our web browsers.
+There are about 50 such trusted "certificate authorities," or CAs, and their public keys are embedded in our web browsers.

 When the browser trusts a certificate authority's key, it can trust the key of a server that was "signed" by the CA. The whole thing works, more or less, yet has two big problems.
 One, it's expensive, since CAs have a soft cartel which they can exploit by charging hundreds of dollars for a few seconds of CPU time.
 Two, it's not really secure after all.
 Eggs in baskets attract foxes, and CAs are a juicy target for the Spider.

 In 2011, the Dutch CA [DigiNotar](http://en.wikipedia.org/wiki/DigiNotar) was found to be issuing fraudulent certificates following a hack.
 Two years later we discovered that hack was, probably, the work of the NSA.
 Who would have guessed it.
 If you can take over a CA, or start your own CA, you can run MIM attacks on anyone who buys certificates from you.
 And a little later, security researcher Bruce Schneier [reported that](https://www.schneier.com/cgi-bin/mt/mt-search.cgi?tag=man-in-the-middle%20attacks) the NSA "covertly redirected targeted Google traffic using a fake security certificate so it could intercept the information in unencrypted format."

 PKI, like any centralized infrastructure, is vulnerable to intrusions, and simple brute force.
-While it may be hard to convince a Dutch CA to cooperate with US military intelligence, it's doubtful that US certificate authorities have the same freedom to say "no".
-We've seen what happens to firms that [try to fight the Spider](http://lavabit.com/).
+While it may be hard to convince a Dutch CA to cooperate with US military intelligence, it's doubtful that US certificate authorities have the same freedom to say "no." We've seen what happens to firms that [try to fight the Spider](http://lavabit.com/).

 There are in fact ways to make that secure phone call.
 For example I spent much of 2013 building such security into ZeroMQ, so that it became much easier to build highly secure communications systems.
-However, as long as we connect over our domestic or office Internet connections, we're vulnerable to "metadata capture".
+However, as long as we connect over our domestic or office Internet connections, we're vulnerable to "metadata capture."
 Perhaps the Spider can't read what I'm typing, yet it sees who I'm sending it to, and it sees when that person replies.
 And the Spider of course collects metadata without even apologizing.
 As the NSA explains to an indifferent Congress and a lazy media, that is not even real data, and does not count as surveillance.

 The metadata on who we talk to, and when, and for how long, is of course enough to create a rich file.
 In the story of the Spider using its surveillance to blackmail politicians and competitors, metadata is more than powerful enough.
 General [David Petraeus](http://en.wikipedia.org/wiki/David_Petraeus) was a 4-star general with 37 years of experience, in charge of coalition forces in Iraq.
 In June 2011 he took over as director of the CIA, in a 94-to-0 unanimous vote.
 And a year and a half later, he quit, in a sex scandal uncovered by the FBI through an email trail.